tgergo1/superblocks-budapest/README.md

 ## Main workflow

-`src/main.py` illustrates the typical steps:
+The refactored toolkit centres around `superblocks.pipeline.SuperblockPipeline` which implements the end-to-end workflow:

-1. **Download the street network** using OSMnx.
+1. **Download** the OpenStreetMap network for the configured place.
-2. **Estimate road capacity** from lanes and speed limits (Michigan model).
+2. **Enrich** every edge with a normalised capacity score that handles mixed data formats.
-3. **Classify streets** as boundary or internal based on relative capacity.
+3. **Classify** streets into boundary and internal sets via tunable highway rules and capacity quantiles.
-4. **Polygonise internal streets** to create block geometries.
+4. **Polygonise** internal streets into candidate blocks and clean geometries in metric space.
-5. **Assign blocks to superblocks** formed by boundary streets.
+5. **Construct** superblock polygons from buffered boundary streets and attach blocks to their nearest container.
-6. **Visualise** streets, blocks and superblocks with Folium.
+6. **Visualise** the results through rich Folium maps and a high-resolution static export with optional tiling.
-7. **Export** the resulting superblocks to GeoJSON and the network to GraphML.
+7. **Persist** artefacts as GeoJSON, GraphML, and PNG for reporting.

-Alternative detection methods are available via `cluster_superblocks()` and `modularity_superblocks()`, which rely on HDBSCAN clustering or community detection to form concave‑hull polygons.
+Alternative detection methods remain available through the `RoadNetwork` wrapper: `cluster_superblocks()` (HDBSCAN) and `modularity_superblocks()` (community detection).

 ## High‑resolution map exports